avinashreddy-da/Loan-Approval-Analysis/README.md

 ## 👤 Author

 **Avinash Reddy**

-This project is part of my Data Analyst learning journey focused on Python-based EDA and business insight generation.
+This project is part of my Data Analyst learning journey focused on Python-based EDA, dashboard storytelling, and business insight generation.